-- This soft approach towards radicals was repeated in Waziristan, when talks with the radicals were preferred over enforcement of criminal law.
-The first such talks were held with the militant commander Nek Mohammad, under the 'Shakai Agreement,' of March 2004, when as a result the military's morale nosedived, after the Corp Commander (11 Corp), General Safdar, a senior and respected soldier, was asked by the rebel commander Nek Mohammad to disarm before the start of the talks and leave behind his ceremonial revolver.22 - There are three possible explanations why demand for Sharia persists and why radicals are willing to use force for its attainment are?
+- This soft approach towards radicals was repeated in Waziristan, when talks with radicals were preferred enforcement of criminal law.
+The first such talks were held with the militant commander Nek Mohammad, under the 'Shakai Agreement,' of March 2004, when as a result the military's morale nosedived, after the Corp Commander (11 Corp), General Safdar, a senior and respected asked bv the soldier. was commander Nek Mohammad to disarm before the start of the talks and leave behind his ceremonial revolver.22 - There are three possible explanations why demand for Sharia persists and why radicals are willing to use force for its attainment are?

-The root cause of radicalism in Pakistan is well documented in the Munir Commission Report published in 1954.23 It found a lack of unanimity on numerous issues related to Sharia and the management of a Muslim State.
+The root cause of radicalism in Pakistan is well documented in the Munir Commission Report published in 1954.23 It found a lack of unanimity on numerous related to Sharia issues and the management of a Muslim State.
 The report found that;

-- Although the common man believes Pakistan to have Sharia, yet the radicals say that Pakistan is not an Islamic state; such a belief is fuelled by religious parties that has encouraged demands for an Islamic state with Sharia. - Many demand Sharia believing that it will bring back the glories of the 7th and 8th century Islamic supremacy. ...with the dead weight of centuries on his back, [he] is frustrated, and bewildered and hesitant to turn one corner or the other24."
+- O Although the common man believes Pakistan to have Sharia, yet the radicals say that Pakistan is not an Islamic state; such a belief is fuelled by religious parties that has encouraged demands for an Islamic state with Sharia. - O Many demand Sharia believing that it will bring back the glories of the 7th and 8th century Islamic supremacy. "...with the dead weight of centuries on his back, [he] is frustrated, and bewildered and hesitant to turn one corner or the other."24 - o The Munir Commission opined that Islam could only be revived if its citizens would convert into, "a citizen of the present and the future world from the archaic incongruity that he is in today." - It is alleged that since the Pakistani institutions are sympathetic to Islamic Jihadis, it was an inheritance bequeathed to it by the Afghan Jihad (1978-1988) and the Islamization spree generated by General Zia-ul-Haq, in the 1980s.
+Such a mind-set is further fueled by hundreds of 'Madrassas' that have been funded by Saudi Arabia and other Gulf citizens.
+It is alleged that the Madrassas are used as a force multiplier by the radicals, and can be used anywhere in the world if desired; in a sense this provides Pakistan with a global capability and thus creates a nuisance value for her in